JellkaGamez/HellScript/laws.md

 ---

 ### 10. **Only the Void Understands**
 Your code will run in **complete oblivion**.
-There's no hope of understanding, only suffering.
+There's no hope of understanding, only void.

 ---